-Misrepresentation is any act or omission that is intended to deceive an instructor for academic advantage.
-Misrepresentation includes lying to an instructor in an attempt to increase your grade, or lying to an instructor when confronted with allegations of academic dishonesty; gazing, looking or glancing at another student's exam and denying the act.
+- Misrepresentation is any act or omission that is intended to deceive an instructor for academic advantage.
+Misrepresentation includes lying to an instructor in an attempt to increase your grade, or lying to an instructor when confronted with allegations of academic dishonesty; gazing, looking or glancing at another student's exam and denying the act. - Faculty recognize the effects of and the use of Artificial Intelligence (AI) in today's technology savvy environment.
+Students are not to utilize or turn in work retrieved with AI, this can result in failure of course.